Work Shift Procedures

 The member's flight or other travel is delayed.

-Other unforeseen circumstances: Member must contact the Labor Coordinator prior to designated shift.
+Other unforeseen circumstances: Member must contact the Shift Tracking team prior to designated shift.

 Please note that working late at your job is not considered an emergency.
 Reasonable accommodations for people with disabilities will be made on a case-by-case basis.